Kidoz-SDK/KIDOZ_Unity_SDK_Example/README.md

 [<img src="https://kidoz-cdn.s3.amazonaws.com/wordpress/kidoz_small.gif" width="533px" height="300px">](https://www.youtube.com/watch?v=-ljFjRn7jeM)

 # KIDOZ Unity SDK Sample App

-KIDOZ Android SDK Version: 0.8.6.1
+KIDOZ Android SDK Version: 0.8.8.0
 KIDOZ iOS SDK Version: 1.3.1

 **Here you can get the Kidoz Unity plugin and a sample app for Unity.
 See integration instructions and additional information bellow.**

 Note: Since version 0.8.0.3 on Android it's possible to use both Interstitial and Rewarded Video in your app.
 Note: Since version 1.3.0 on iOS  Banner was added .

+For Android this SDK version supports secured https protocol only and will resolve Google Play Security alert of Webview that is vulnerable to JavaScript interface injection.
+Note that only secured external and internal events are supported from this version.

 Note: Unity 5.6 & Unity 5.6.1 contain changes to their drawing design blocking some view methods from working effectively.
 At the moment, on these versions please only use our Interstitial & Rewarded ad units.
 Starting from Unity 5.6.2 all of our widgets work as expected.